Lala Lajpat Rai: Movements and institutes founded by Lala Lajpat Rai

-Lajpat Rai was a heavyweight veteran leader of the Indian Nationalist Movement, Indian independence movement led by the Indian National Congress, Hindu reform movements and Arya Samaj, who inspired young men of his generation and kindled latent spirit of patriotism in their hearts with journalistic writings and lead-by-example activism.
+Lajpat Rai was a heavyweight veteran leader of the Indian Nationalist Movement led by the Indian National Congress, Hindu reform movements and Arya Samaj, who inspired young men of his generation and kindled latent spirit of patriotism in their hearts with journalistic writings and lead-by-example activism.
 Young men in the independence movement, such as Chandrasekhar Azad and Bhagat Singh, were inspired by Rai.

-In late 19th and early 20th century Lala Lajpat Rai himself was founder of many organisations, including Hisar congress, Hisar Bar Council, national DAV managing Committee.
+In late 19th and early 20th century Lala Lajpat Rai himself was founder of many organisations, including Hisar congress, Hisar Bar Council, national DAV Managing Committee.
 Lala Lajpat Rai was also head of the "Lakshmi Insurance Company," and commissioned the Lakshmi Building in Karachi, which still bears a plaque in remembrance of him.
-Lakhsmi Insurance Company was merged with Life Insurance Corporation of India when en masse nationalisation of Life Insurance business happened during 1956.
+Lakshmi Insurance Company was merged with Life Insurance Corporation of India when en masse nationalisation of life insurance business happened during 1956.

 In 1927, Lajpat Rai established a trust in his mother's memory to build and run a tuberculosis hospital for women, reportedly at the location where his mother, Gulab Devi, had died of tuberculosis in Lahore.
-This became known as the Gulab Devi Chest Hospital and opened on 17 July 1934.
-Now the Gulab Devi Memorial hospital is one of the biggest hospital of present Pakistan which services over 2000 patients at a time as its patients.
+This became known as the Gulab Devi Chest Hospital (originally Gulab Devi Tuberculosis Hospital) and opened on 17 July 1934.
+Now the Gulab Devi Memorial hospital is one of the biggest hospitals of present Pakistan which services over 2000 patients at a time as its patients.

-In 1926, Lala Lajpat Rai established RK Trust in the memory of his father Sh.
-RadhaKrishan.
-In 1956, RK Trust established Lala Lajpat Rai Memorial college in Jagraon.
-Later the college was taken under DAV Management and rename as Lajpat Rai DAV College.
-RK Trust also manages the R.K. high school in Jagraon.
-Lala Lajpat Rai's younger brother Lala Dhanpat Rai was appointed by him to be the first headmaster of the R.K. high school.
+In 1926, Lala Lajpat Rai established R.K.
+Trust in the memory of his father Sh.
+Radhakrishan.
+In 1956, R.K.
+Trust established Lala Lajpat Rai Memorial College in Jagraon.
+Later the college was taken under DAV management and rename as Lajpat Rai DAV College.
+R.K.
+Trust also manages the R.K.
+High School in Jagraon.
+Lala Lajpat Rai's younger brother Lala Dhanpat Rai was appointed by him to be the first headmaster of the R.K.
+High School.